mosra/magnum-bindings/doc/python/magnum.trade.rst

 .. py:function:: magnum.trade.AbstractImporter.mesh_name
     :raise AssertionError: If no file is opened
     :raise IndexError: If :p:`id` is negative or not less than :ref:`mesh_count`

+..
+TODO this needs distinction by parameter names, at least

 .. py:function:: magnum.trade.AbstractImporter.mesh
     :raise AssertionError: If no file is opened
     :raise RuntimeError: If mesh import fails
     :raise IndexError: If :p:`id` is negative or not less than :ref:`mesh_count`
+    :raise KeyError: If :p:`name` was not found

 .. py:property:: magnum.trade.AbstractImporter.image1d_count
     :raise AssertionError: If no file is opened